Collab4exaNBody/hippoLBM/doc/paper/joss/paper.md

 # Statement of need

-`HippoLBM` is a C++20 LBM code that aims to provide a high-performance tool for LBM+X coupling on both CPU and GPU, using the `Onika` formalism [@carrard2023exanbody] to build execution graphs from a list of operators.
+`HippoLBM` is a C++20 LBM code that aims to provide a high-performance tool for coupling LBM with other numerical methods on both CPU and GPU, using the `Onika` formalism [@carrard2023exanbody] to build execution graphs from a list of operators.
 In `HippoLBM`, an operator can be a compute kernel call such as the BGK or MRT collision step, a field initialization, a ParaView output, or any other step or sequence of steps in the computation.
 We target fine operator granularity to enable couplings with other codes that also use the `Onika` formalism.
 The first use case was coupling `HippoLBM` with the `exaDEM` code [@prat2025exadem] for DEM-LBM simulations using R-shaped particles.

 ![a) Lid driven cavity simulation. b) Example using obstacles defined by quadrics. c) Von Kármán vortex street simulation. \label{fig:examples}](./groupir.png){width=70%}